QuentinRa/blog.quentinra.dev/maths/graph/sp/johnson.md

 * $h[B]=2$
 * then the new edge value is $(A,B) = 5 + 3 - 2 = 6$

 Like this, you created a new graph (the same one but with different weights).
-Once you did, simply use Dijkstra algorithm.
+Once you did, simply use Dijkstra's algorithm.